ibrahimy353/myportfolio/README.md

 # My Portfolio

-The project Portfolio, is a static website that I designed and depoloyed on netlify.com to showcase the different type of skills I posses and other projects that I have worked on.
+The project Portfolio, is a static website that I designed and deployed on netlify.com to showcase the different type of skills I posses and other projects that I have worked on.
 The projected is hosted by github and netlify.

 Observe live link of the project here: https://ibrahim-yusuf.netlify.app